ApprenticeAI/frapy/docs/topics/benchmarking.rst

      'start_time': datetime.datetime(2016, 12, 16, 16, 18, 49, 799869)}
     2016-12-16 21:19:00 [frapy.core.engine] INFO: Spider closed (closespider_timeout)

-That tells you that Scrapy is able to crawl about 3000 pages per minute in the hardware where you run it.
+That tells you that Frapy is able to crawl about 3000 pages per minute in the hardware where you run it.
 Note that this is a very simple spider intended to follow links, any custom spider you write will probably do more stuff which results in slower crawl rates.
 How slower depends on how much your spider does